--As an additional strategy to address its RHNA shortfall, the has County identified the existing County Aadministrative Ceenter campus in the City of Santa Rosa to accommodate development of 200 housing units that would be developed consistent with a governmental purpose of the County, including but not limited to housing for County employees and housing for lower-income households including special needs populations.
-These units would be developed through an RFP process; sites may be ground leased and would remain County-owned.
+- 4c As an additional strategy to address its RHNA shortfall, the has County identified the existing County Administrative Center campus in the City of Santa Rosa to accommodate development of 200 housing units that would be developed consistent with a governmental purpose of the County, including but not limited to at least 180 units affordable to lower-income households including special needs populations and County employees.
+These units would be developed through an RFP process; sites would be ground leased and would remain County-owned.
 City land use and zoning regulations would not apply.
-The County would retain authority to approve entitlements and issue permits on this County-owned sites pursuant to the County's sovereign immunity powers under Government Code §§ 53090- 53091.
-The County will monitor progress toward development of housing on the County Administrative Center campus, and will identify and rezone backup sites for housing if there is inadequate progress to ensure compliance with no net loss laws and maintain adequate sites to meet the County's RHNA.
+The County would retain authority to approve entitlements and issue permits on this County-owned site pursuant to the County's sovereign immunity under Government Code §§ 53090- 53091.
+The County will monitor progress toward development of housing on the County Administrative Center campus and will identify and rezone backup sites for housing if there is inadequate progress to ensure compliance with no net loss laws and maintain adequate sites to meet the County's RHNA - Initiate EIR by mid-2024; complete by end of 2025 - Issue RFP by end of 2024 - Select Developer pursuant to RFP, negotiate terms of ground lease by mid-2026 - Issue building permits by end of 2026 - Review of progress and identification of alternative sites, if necessary to meet RHNA, by mid-2027 if building permits are not issued by end of 2026.

-Timeline: Identify and rezone backup sites by end of 2026 if necessary to meet RHNA later than January 31, 2024 Amend Zoning Code by January 31, 2024
+Timeline: Identify and rezone backup sites by mid-2027 if necessary to meet RHNA